 I spent a lot of 2022 concentrating on my recovery from Covid, as I’ve been unwell since the first wave of the pandemic.
 During this pause, I deepened my interest in degrowth, sufficiency, and luddism (new and old).

-I'm not back to my pre-2020 health, but back working, with Rethinking Economics, a student movement attempting to throw a spanner in the ideological engine of neoliberalism.
+I consider myself disabled by an energy impairment, and I'm not back to my pre-2020 health, but back working, with Rethinking Economics, a student movement attempting to throw a spanner in the ideological engine of neoliberalism.